 It would be nice to have this TV story reanimated as a ‘Doctor Who’ story for DVD someday or for its original TV episodes to be found.
 It’d be interesting to see what the visuals would be like with the Cornwall landscape and the pirate ship.
 I know Anneke Wills would like ‘The Smugglers’ to be found.

 ‘The Smugglers’ has been an enjoyable historical adventure in ‘Doctor Who’ by Brian Hayles with the First Doctor, Ben and Polly.
-It was interesting how Ben and Polly get their first taste of being time-travellers in the TARDIS and how they interacted the Doctor, who is on his way to the end of his life.
+It was interesting how Ben and Polly get their first taste of being time-travellers in the TARDIS and how they interacted with the First Doctor, who is on his way to the end of his life.

 ‘The Smugglers’ rating – 8/10